Nickel Plate Road 587: Retirement

-On September 9, 1955, NKP 587 was donated to the city of Indianapolis and put on display in Broad Ripple Park.
+On September 9, 1955, No. 587 was donated to the city of Indianapolis and put on display in Broad Ripple Park.
 Prior to being put on display, the locomotive's original tender was swapped with another NKP 2-8-2, No. 639, because the tender on No. 639 was in need of repair and 587's original tender was in good mechanical condition.
 No. 587 was originally equipped with the 16-ton, 10,000-gallon tender used behind USRA 2-8-2s, but in the 1930s, it received a larger 16RA tender that carries 20 tons of coal and 20,000 gallons of water.

 In 1934, Lima Locomotive Works delivered twenty-five 22RA tenders to the NKP for Mikados.
-These tenders were nearly identical to those behind the 2-8-4 "Berkshires", which were also built by Lima.
+These tenders were nearly identical to those behind the "Berkshires", which were also built by Lima.

 In 1955, another Mikado, No. 639 was shopped with a 22RA tender on which the stoker was inoperable, and the railroad switched tenders to keep the No. 639 running.
 No. 587 was displayed in Indianapolis's Broad Ripple Park with the larger 22RA tender in 1955.
 No. 639 was retired in 1957 and displayed in Bloomington, Illinois with No. 587's 16RA tender.

-In 1976, the Indiana Transportation Museum (then known as the Indiana Museum of Transportation & Communication) was growing concerned over the condition of the 587.
+In 1976, the Indiana Transportation Museum (ITM) (then known as the Indiana Museum of Transportation & Communication) was growing concerned over the condition of No. 587.
 The museum attempted to get the locomotive from the park but was unsuccessful, with the Indianapolis Parks Department deeming that they did not have the authority to hand it over to IMOTAC.

-NKP No. 587 remained in Broad Ripple Park until October 1983.
+No. 587 remained in Broad Ripple Park until October 1983.
 At that time the city of Indianapolis was interested in building a new public library in the park, but the only available location was where No. 587 was displayed.

 Restoration

 A group of people, called "Friends of 587", did a feasibility study and determined that the locomotive was a good candidate for restoration.
-The Indiana Transportation Museum (ITM) then signed a twenty-five-year lease on No. 587 from the Indianapolis Parks Department.
+The Indiana Transportation Museum (ITM) then signed a 25-year lease on No. 587 from the Indianapolis Parks Department.
 The ITM also leased a work area at Amtrak's Beech Grove Shops to perform the restoration on the locomotive.
 No. 587 was removed from the park on October 10, 1983, and work to restore the locomotive subsequently started.
 During the process, museum officials discovered that when the welds holding the fire box doors closed (for safety purposes) were removed, there were still ashes in the ashpan.
 This indicated that the locomotive was simply pulled from active service and stored until being donated to the city of Indianapolis.

 Restoration work consisted of thousands of volunteer hours and nearly $250,000 in donated money and materials.
 After restoration was completed, the locomotive performed a successful test run on August 29, 1988.
-NKP No. 587 pulled its first excursion train on September 17, from Indianapolis to Logansport.
+No. 587 pulled its first excursion train on September 17, from Indianapolis to Logansport.